Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The organs of the abdominal cavity are innervated in two ways.
-Accordingly, visceral pain is formed in the tissues proper and spreads from the visceral pleura along the branches of the autonomic nervous system.
-The feeling of somatic pain comes from the wall of the abdominal cavity and the parietal peritoneum, supplied with branches of the central nervous system.
+The abdominal organs are innervated in two ways.
+Accordingly, visceral pain is formed in the tissues themselves and spreads from the visceral pleura along the branches of the autonomic nervous system.
+The feeling of somatic pain comes from the wall of the abdominal cavity and the parietal peritoneum, supplied by branches of the central nervous system.

 1. the onset of pain;

-2. the conditions for its appearance or amplification;
+2. conditions for its appearance or intensification;

 3. development;